atomicwest/PacManVR/README.md

 Development in Unity/C#

 #### [Betas available](/Builds)
 The second beta has now been released and has sound enabled.
+The release is for Android only, but an iOS version can be built with the scripts on this repo if you have Unity and the necessary SDKs.
+A more detailed walkthrough of the project, how the Unity scenes were built, and how the scripts are linked will be written out in the near future.

 Basic features are completed:
 * collecting pellets to score